SteniTK/single-price-grid/README.md

 ## TO DO :
-- [ ] Add media query for mobile view
+- [x] Add media query for mobile view
 - [x] fix chrome white space footer issue : grid rows were calculated as 3 rows (assumed footer needs to be included but its not)
+- [ ] fix bug : in ipad view, white space at bottom

 ## Welcome! 👋